debnsuma/DataEngineeringAWS101/README.md

 2. Create an Application and use the IAM role created in `Step 1`

+3. Copy the code to the S3 bucket
+`aws s3 cp agg_filter_v2.py s3://dataconla2022-1/code/`

-3. Submit a job and mentioned the Sreipt location as `s3://dataconla2022/code/agg_filter,py`
+3. Submit a job and mentioned the script location as `s3://dataconla2022-1/code/agg_filter.py`